 Where Does Accountability Come From?

-Accountability Vs. Responsibility
+Difference Between Accountability and Responsibility

 Accountability is a key concept in many aspects of life.
 In business, accountability is often linked to accountability measures, such as financial audits or performance reviews.
 In personal relationships, accountability may refer to keeping promises or taking responsibility for one’s actions.